 Rules for lectures hosted by our company (Prior confirmation of slides)

 In promotion activities, it is important to quickly collect safety information on prescribed drugs and provide appropriate information, based on collected information, to healthcare professionals to further promote proper use of pharmaceuticals.
-We conduct introductory training on "Ministerial Ordinance on Post-Marketing Safety Management of Drugs (GVP Ordinance)" in a lecture format for all employees involved in promotion activities.
-Even after that, training on drug risk management plans (RMP) for each product is conducted at the launch of a new product, and training on pharmaceutical damage is conducted every two years.
-In addition to e-learning education on the collection of post-marketing side effect information is conducted every year.
+We conduct introductory training on "Ministerial Ordinance on the Post-Marketing Safety Management of Drugs (GVP Ordinance)" in a lecture format for all employees involved in promotion activities.
+After that, training on drug risk management plans (RMP) is also conducted at the launch of a new product and once a year, and training on pharmaceutical damage is conducted every two years.
+In addition, e-learning education on the collection of post-marketing side effect information is conducted every year.